maxs-rose/Aspire-OpenFGA/README.md

 ### Custom Engine

 To use a custom engine users shoud call `WithDatastore(engine, datastoreUri)` on the OpenFGA resource.
 This will return an instance of `IResourceBuilder<OpenFgaDatastoreResource>` configuring the parent `OpenFgaResource`'s and the `OpenFgaDatastoreResource` resources `OPENFGA_DATASTORE_ENGINE`, `OPENFGA_DATASTORE_URI` environment variables.
 The relationshiop between the `OpenFgaDatastoreResource` and `OpenFgaResource` resource is also configured such that the `OpenFgaResource` will wait for the completion of the `OpenFgaDatastoreResource`.

 ## Playground

-The playground cna be enabled by calling `WithPlayground` on the OpenFGA resource.
+The playground can be enabled by calling `WithPlayground` on the OpenFGA resource.
 This will add a new "playground" endpoint to the OpenFGA resource.

 ```c#